 Bryce Bennett is a business and trial lawyer who has practiced in Indianapolis since 1978.
-He has represented businesses, including insurance companies, product manufacturers, construction contractors, real estate and development companies, hospitals, nursing homes, and transportation companies; professionals, including doctors, lawyers, insurance and real estate agents; professional and fraternal associations, political subdivisions and municipalities including the City of Indianapolis and State agencies.
+He represents businesses, including insurance companies, product manufacturers, construction contractors, real estate and development companies, hospitals, nursing homes, and transportation companies; professionals, including doctors, lawyers, insurance and real estate agents; non-profits and professional and fraternal associations, political subdivisions and municipalities including the City of Indianapolis and State agencies.
 He has successfully handled thousands of matters to closing through business negotiations as well as successfully litigating disputes to a favorable conclusion through pleadings, dispositive motions, negotiated settlements, mediations, arbitrations and numerous bench and jury trials in state and federal courts.

-Bryce is an experienced director of business entities, and has served in leadership positions on numerous corporate and not-for-profit boards for the last 25 years.
-He represents and counsels business and not-for-profit entities as well as their members, directors and shareholders on various issues, including governance, fiduciary duties and disclosure requirements, contractual matters, intellectual property registration and protection, litigation and risk management, recognizing and minimizing liability exposure, employment issues, non-compete, non-piracy and confidentiality agreements, regulatory and governmental relations, real estate and environmental issues, acquisitions, creditors rights, shareholder rights and exit strategies.
+Bryce is an experienced director of business entities, and has served in leadership positions on numerous corporate and not-for-profit boards for the last 30 years.
+He represents and counsels business and not-for-profit entities as well as their members, directors and shareholders on various issues, including governance, fiduciary duties and disclosure requirements, contractual matters, intellectual property registration and protection, litigation and risk management, recognizing and minimizing liability exposure, employment issues, non-compete, non-piracy and confidentiality agreements, regulatory and governmental relations, real estate and environmental issues, acquisitions, creditors rights, member and shareholder rights and exit strategies.

 Bryce is also a certified Alternative Dispute Resolution mediator and has experience as an arbitrator and as judge Pro Tempore in the Marion Superior Courts and as Administration Law Judge with the Indiana Secretary of State, Securities Division.

 Bryce is active on numerous community service committees and has experience as an Officer, Director and Counsel to several boards, including:

 - Indiana Secretary of State, Securities Division, Hearing Officer

 - Indiana Election Commission, Chairman (2014-Present), Commissioner (2012-Present)